 At the bottom of one of the yew trees marks the place of his gravesite.
 The area is easily accessible, even for wheelchairs, and there is a sign marked out to locate it.

 The Wordsworth Memorial Gardens opened up in 2003 as a community project by the Friends of Grasmere.

 Its purpose is to not only celebrate the life of William Wordsworth but raise funds to protect Grasmere village and its customs.

 In the same air as Wordsworth’s famous poem ‘The Daffodils’, the garden is filled with a bed of them as you walk around the area!

-Entrance to the garden is completely free and it’s a lovely place to relax a while with a book.
+The entrance to the garden is completely free and it’s a lovely place to relax for a while with a book.
 As you head towards the Beck, you’ll find a small commemorative slate.

 5. Try Grasmere Gingerbread

 As you wander around Grasmere, you may smell the sweet scent of Gingerbread and there’s a good reason for that!